TotalPerformanceData/gmaxfeed/README.md

-Defines functions and houses directories/licence keys to access the TPD derivatives, par times for a race type in the ground/class/age, par attribute timelines, and other cool developments.
+Defines functions and houses directories/licence keys to access the TPD derivatives, par times for a race type in the ground/class/age, par attribute timelines, and other potential cool developments.
 To be completed.

 ### Anecdotes and Specs

 Any problems please let me know via email or comments.
-Currently when run as main it downloads all sectionals and gps points files, but if you're not set up for one then remove it from the requests set or you'll end up with a folder full of empty braces.
+Currently when the main_update.py script is run it downloads all sectionals and gps points files, but if you're not set up for one then remove it from the requests set or you'll end up with a folder full of empty braces.
 Daterange should also be set to your permissable daterange for the same reason as RaceLists will be stored for each day which will just be an empty list if you're not activated for the date in query.

-Multi threaded to max of 6 threads for high speed - if you're going to download a back history please do so overnight or in the morning so as not to potentially add to the latency of the live races on the day.
+Multi threaded to max of 6 threads for high speed - if you're going to download a back history please do so between 0400 to 1200 UTC to reduce the risk of potentially adding to the latency of the live races on the day due to increased load on Gmax servers.
+(In theory this shouldn't affect the live data, but better to be cautious.)

 Requires an active licence key obtained by purchase from Total Performance Data, http://www.totalperformancedata.com/ .